In the United States

 - Harvard University (Undergraduate Student Council, Graduate Student Council, Graduate Music Forum)

 - Massachusetts Institute of Technology (Undergraduate Association, Graduate Student Council, Alumni Association)

 - Williams College (Undergraduate College Council)

 Around the World

-Nearly 1.5 billion people live in countries that use Ranked Choice Voting.
-A number of governments around the world use RCV to elect members to national, state/province, and local offices.
+A number of governments around the world use RCV to elect members to national, regional, and local offices.